-Table 9-5 3D Oil Scientific Monitoring Studies
+Table 9.5 3D Oil Scientific Monitoring Studies

 Scientific Monitoring Study Rationale Monitoring Performance Outcomes Initiation Triggers Termination Criteria SSM1: Marine Water Quality Monitor hydrocarbons in marine waters at sub-tidal and inter-tidal sensitive locations and reference sites to support assessment of environmental impact and recovery.
 Monitor hydrocarbons in marine waters at sub-tidal and intertidal sensitive locations, commercial fishery areas and reference sites to support the assessment of environmental impacts and recovery.
 This will be used to: Detect and monitor for the presence, quantity and behaviour of surface and in-water hydrocarbons; and verify predictions made in modelling about the extent and presence of hydrocarbon contamination; Identify sensitivities at risk of hydrocarbon exposure, inform the NEBA and identify which sensitivities require scientific monitoring; and Provide data to validate hind-cast modelling confidence in the fate and transport of hydrocarbons.
 A Level 2 hydrocarbon spill results from the seismic survey; and Agreement with relevant stakeholders that meaningful results can be provided by the study.
-The 3D Oil Project Manager (or delegate) will terminate the study when, in consultation with DoEE, DoT, DNP and NOPSEMA, the following criteria has been met: The spill has ceased; and No visible sheens are present and no further sheens are predicted from modelling.
+The 3D Oil Project Manager (or delegate) will terminate the study when, in consultation with DAWE, DoT, DNP and NOPSEMA, the following criteria has been met: The spill has ceased; and No visible sheens are present and no further sheens are predicted from modelling.
 Water monitoring data relating to observations, measurements of hydrocarbons in-water have been compiled, analysed and reported.
-SSM2: Marine and Inter-tidal Sediment Monitor hydrocarbons in marine sediments at subtidal and inter-tidal sensitive locations and reference sites to support assessment of Monitor hydrocarbons in marine waters at sub-tidal and intertidal sensitive locations, commercial fishery areas and reference sites to support the assessment of A Level 2 hydrocarbon spill results from the seismic survey and where operational monitoring results indicate that inter-tidal The 3D Oil Project Manager (or delegate) will terminate the study when, in consultation with DoEE, DoT and NOPSEMA, the following criteria has been met:
+SSM2: Marine and Inter-tidal Sediment Monitor hydrocarbons in marine sediments at subtidal and inter-tidal sensitive locations and reference sites to support assessment of environmental impact and recovery.
+Monitor hydrocarbons in marine waters at sub-tidal and intertidal sensitive locations, commercial fishery areas and reference sites to support the assessment of environmental impacts and recovery.
+This will be used to: A Level 2 hydrocarbon spill results from the seismic survey and where operational monitoring results indicate that inter-tidal or sub-tidal areas have been exposed to surface oil levels of 1 g/m2 (visible sheen); 100 ppb (entrained phase) or 100 g/m2 (shoreline residue).
+The 3D Oil Project Manager (or delegate) will terminate the study when, in consultation with DAWE, DoT and NOPSEMA, the following criteria has been met: Concentrations of hydrocarbons in sediment samples are below ANZG